chakalaUltra/777-Anti-Nuke/replit.md

 - `setprefix <prefix>` - Change prefix
 - `perm-add <role> <command|*>` - Add command permission to role
 - `perm-remove <role> <command|all>` - Remove command permission
+- `perm-list [role]` - View all command permissions or permissions for a specific role
 - `help [command]` - View all commands or get info on a specific command

 ### Ticket Commands